randomouscrap98/deskmess/README.md

   - Image cards let you embed images directly into the page.
 Most browsers limit to 2mb FYI
 - Set title, color, etc, resize, delete
 - Dark mode
+- Toggle "modern" styling 🤔
 - Grid snapping
 - Ability to link cards together parent / child, build trees you can move around
+- Sidebar with tree navigation for entire project
-- Fully local, save exact html and open it later where you left off, page will never update from underneath you (no server)
+- Fully local single file, save exact html and open it later where you left off, page will never update from underneath you (no server unless desired)
 - Import/export raw data so you can upgrade to newer versions when desired
 - Option to save/load from browser storage instead of filesystem (use `?local=name`, will use local storage + autosave)
 - Option to save/load from a local server (use `?server=url`, will GET for load and POST for save + autosave)